Élton Arábia: Return to Brazil

-Emarati club
+Emirati club

 At the end of 2009, Arábia moved to Dubai Club where he contributed to the team's winning of the Federation Cup.
 In February 2010, he was loaned to the UAE Giants Al Wasl for the rest of the 2009–10 season.

 Return to Saudia

-In the 2012–2013 season he played for Al Fateh in 25 league games and scored 11 goals, helping the team win the first title in the history of the club.
+In the 2012–13 season he played for Al Fateh in 25 league games and scored 11 goals, helping the team win the first title in the history of the club.
 He then played in the Saudi Super Cup against Al-Ittihad Jeddah, after 90 minutes the score was 2-2 and the game went into extra time.
 Arábia scored the winning goal of the game in the 111th minute, the final result was 3-2 for Al Fateh.

 In 2017, Arábia moved to Saudi side Al-Qadisiyah, where he captains the team.
 However, during the winter transfer window, He moved to the western province and joined Al-Wehda Club.